chadwishner/P-G_Code_Challenge/README.md

 Current implementation uses a URLSession to call */item/[ID].json* and uses a JSONDecoder to decode the response into the **Story** struct.
 A *Story* is returned.

+**getNextStories(int: Int)**

+This function is designed to load a specific number of stories into the **Story** array.
+This function is intended to ease the load by only makeing API calls when the user reaches the botom of the current viewable stories.

 ### Network/GetCommentData.swift

 Similar to GetStoryData.swift, this file is designed to retrieve data for the children of a Story, story it in an array of Comments.
 Currently the main issue is that comments are not added to the array in the same order that they are sent out.
 These means that some comments will appear lower/higher on the ContentView. **GetCommentData()** is instantiated with StoryView starts and .onAppear it begins to retreive the data.
 I decided to implement the comment retrieval as a separate class because I was running into barriers trying to update stories that were passed by reference with a closure.
 The original intent was to have an array of *comment* in the **Story** struct that would be updated when the story is selected.
 This would allow more efficient use of the API.
-I would still like to explore this issue but currently don't know the solution.
+However, by making the array dependendent on the comment view, we can maintain existance and just check if those comments were already retrieced.
 Furthermore this implementation should make is a little easier to get sub-comments; however, I am unsure how to handle the view side of sub-comments.

 **getAllComments(story: Story)**